leonlinsx/minimal-mistakes/_posts/2020-05-09-josh-wolfe-interview.md

 - **The gap between reality and simulation is shrinking**
   - Humans have a model of reality.
   - \[I like the\] memory prediction argument for consciousness by [Jeff Hawkins](https://loupventures.com/002-jeff-hawkins/ "Jeff").
 For example, if you see my shoes, you'll associate that with me.
 If you see my shoes and then see someone else, you'll get an emotional surprise.
-You'll adjust the mental model you have, updating your model of rality
+You'll adjust the mental model you have, updating your model of reality
-  - This model of reality humans hold interacts with the real world and is getting continuous feedback
+  - Humans hold this model of reality that interacts with the real world and is getting continuous feedback
   - Robots and technology navigate reality use models, just as humans do
   - Those models are increasing in resolution as we've kept improving the technology in modeling and measuring the world
   - A machine does not know the difference between a game simulation that is teaching it to drive, and actually driving on the road. \[From its point of view, those two things are the same\]
   - It's similar to how fiction can invoke authentic emotions and reactions in you, despite coming from something fake

 *LL - It's an interesting point that machines react the same way whether you feed them "fake" or "real" data.
 Humans also react to stimulus, whether fake or real.
 Sometimes we might even have a stronger reaction to fiction than fact, such as when a movie makes us cry but a news story about a death doesn't phase us.
-Humans are narrative driven creatures.
+Humans are narrative driven creatures.*

 *What happens when real and fake are indistinguishable?
 Will we all prefer to stay in the fake world?
 How do power dynamics change if everyone prefers living in Fortnite vs irl?*